 - Improved alignment of state wild dog management strategies with the National Wild Dog Action Plan

 - Continuing professional development of Wild Dog Coordinators through formal and informal training and support

 - A skill set in wild dog management identified and piloted for professional pest animal controllers

 - Current PestSmart Connect resources including fact sheets and guide books, case studies and videos delivered at field days and made available online

 - A Research and Development gap analysis promoted to funding and supporting organisations

-- Investment collaboration valued at $209,500 ($94,500 cash contribution) enhanced the consultation processes, training and extension activities and initiated the development of standardised measures
+- Investment collaboration for implementation valued at $412,000 as at 2017 to enhance the consultation processes, training and extension activities and the development of standardised measures

 The National Wild Dog Action Plan is an industry initiative endorsed by Government.